jhickmanit/onfido-okta-example/README.md

-# Onfido and Okta Identity Verification Integration
+# Onfido and Okta Identity Verification Example
 This guide will walk you through setting up a custom application using Okta’s Sign-In Widget and Onfido’s SDK as an example of how Onfido’s Identity Verification (IDV) can be used with Okta to create a higher trust model around privileged application features.

 ## Pre-Requisites